 - Requirements for special medical equipment which cannot be met in campus housing

 - The need for special care attendants to help the student

 Issues such as social anxiety, mild depression, and cognitive impairment typically are not considered to be compelling reasons to gain approval to live off campus.
 Requests for residing off campus due to asthma/allergies are typically not granted.
 Students wishing to pursue this avenue need to include letters from treating physicians and/or other medical professionals.
 They must also agree to full medical disclosure with the Office of Student Development.

 If a student wishes to request an exemption from the on-campus requirement, he/she must submit the following documents to the Office of Student Development by the last day of classes in the spring semester:

 - A letter from the student in which he or she details the exemption criteria that is met in his/her situation

 - A letter from his/her legal guardian showing support of the on-campus exemption

-- Pertinent supporting documentation.
+- Pertinent supporting documentation

-Once all information is received by the Office of Student Services, the request will be considered by the Housing Appeals Committee.
+Once all information is received by the Office of Student Development, the request will be considered by the Housing Appeals Committee.
 The student should receive a decision letter in his/her Campus Post Office Box within five (5) to ten (10) business days.

 Students should enroll with Codespear, a county-wide information alerting system used by Abbeville County to inform residents and businesses of weather warnings, school emergencies, and road hazards.
-If a student has questions about Codespear, he or she should contact the Office of Student Services.
+If a student has questions about Codespear, he or she should contact the Office of Student Development.